scikit-build/scikit-ci-addons/docs/anyci/publish_github_release_py.rst

 **<COMMIT_SHORT_SHA>**: This string is replaced by the sha as returned by ``git rev-parse --short=7 HEAD``.

+**<COMMIT_DISTANCE>**: This string is replaced by the distance to the tag specified using ``--prerelease-tag``.
+If the tag does not exist, it corresponds to the number of commits.
+This is particularly useful when selecting prerelease packages generated using `pep440-pre style <https://github.com/warner/python-versioneer/blob/master/details.md#how-do-i-select-a-version-style>`_ implemented in `python-versioneer`.

 Use case: Automatic upload of release packages associated with a tag
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""